Timusan/wtforms-dynamic-fields/README.md

 Usage: add_validator('field_machine_name', validator=WTFormValidator, *args, **kwargs)

-* Decorate field machine name arguments with %'s (%some_field_machine_name) to have them automatically suffixed with a set number if applicable.
+* Decorate field machine name arguments with %'s (%some_field_machine_name%) to have them automatically suffixed with a set number if applicable.
 More on this below.

 ### Apply the configuration to a form